The property industry is a diverse field that includes amongst other things planning, organising, designing, constructing and conveyancing.

 Specifically, if I could go back in time and have some sort of influence with the course director, here’s what I’d ask for:

 - I wish they had taught me different skills to approach and understand a client’s requirements.
 When I first went to meet with a client, I didn’t know what questions to ask – and this made me feel insecure.
-All that theoretic information I had did not apply in that situation.
+All that theoretical information I had did not apply in that situation.
 You need to ask the correct questions to put together all the information you need.
-It would have been useful to had a class about all these practical situations where you could have met a real client.
+It would have been useful to have a class about all these practical situations where you could have met a real client.
 I would have definitely benefited from that class and learned much more!

 - I wish they had taught me more about the dynamic property economy and provided more field experience.
 If you don’t have the required field experience, then the decisions you are making can be uncertain and maybe not suitable in that situation.